Charting Obama’s Crackdown on National Security Leaks

 State Department analyst

-The Washington Post reported this week that Fox News journalist James Rosen was investigated for publishing classified information the DOJ suspected was provided by Kim.
+The Washington Post reported in May 2013 that Fox News journalist James Rosen was investigated in the Kim case.
 The Department seized Rosen’s phone records and emails, and tracked his “comings and goings from the State Department.”
 Rosen was not charged with a crime, but an FBI investigator wrote that there was evidence he was a “co-conspirator.”

 Jun.
 2011: Case against Thomas Drake dropped